evanmiller67/resume/resume.md

 ### Background

-I am a software developer with 8 years experience and an interest in efficient and elegant solutions.
-I believe learning through experimentation and exploring new ideas drives the creative process; ultimately helping deliver the bestproduct.
+I am a software developer with 10 years experience and an interest in efficient and elegant solutions.
+I believe learning through experimentation and exploring new ideas drives the creative process; ultimately helping deliver the best product.

 I contribute where possible to the Open Source community, live an active lifestyle, and enjoy listening to music.

-My goal is to find a welcoming culture that is solving interesting problems in novel ways for their customers.
+My goal is to find a welcoming culture that is solving interesting problems in novel, best-in-class ways for their customers.

 ### Education